-Crime is a function of opportunity.
+Crime happens because of opportunity.
 Cars, metal, building materials, tools, and other equipment are easy targets for thieves.

-Aside from perimeter fencing to limit access, security guards, and good lighting, cameras can increase the protection of your business.
-In lumber yards, car dealerships, or construction sites, security cameras act as both a deterrent and documentation tool.
+Aside from fencing to limit access, security guards, and good lighting, cameras can increase the protection of your business.
+In lumber yards, car dealerships, or construction sites, security cameras not only record crimes, but can also prevent them.

 What Do You Need/Want to See?

-The first step (in protecting a business) is to estimate the size of the area you are observing and how much detail you need to view in the video capture.
-If the location of the site is not small, different types of cameras can cover many separate areas.
+The first step (in protecting a business) is to figure out the size of the area you are protecting and what you want your camera to see.
+If your location is not small, you will need different types of cameras to cover the many areas.

-Networked Internet Protocol (IP) cameras are efficient for protecting large outdoor areas for several reasons
+Networked Internet Protocol (IP) cameras are useful for protecting large outdoor areas

-- Versatility — IP security cameras are linked directly to a wireless or wired network.
-Camera placement is possible wherever a network connection is available.
+- Versatility — IP security cameras are linked to a wireless or wired network.
+You can put a camera wherever a network connection is available.

-- Capability — Video Management Systems (VMS) can be set up with IP cameras to allow for auto-tracking, active tampering, night vision, and people/vehicle counting.
+- Capability — Video Management Systems (VMS) can be set up with IP cameras for auto-tracking, active tampering, night vision, and people/vehicle counting.

 - Cost savings — IP cameras can use the same cabling as traditionally powered cameras or run off of cost-effective Power over Ethernet (PoE).

-- Convenience — IP Cameras send video via a “local area network” over the Internet enabling on demand viewing and recording at specific times.
-Certain camera configurations allow recording when triggered by motion.
+- Convenience — IP Cameras send video via a “local area network” over the Internet.
+Some camera settings allow recording when triggered by motion.

 - Coverage — Units are available in standard fixed position and multi-imager models.
-The advantage is that they utilize one IP connection with multiple cameras in one small housing, all viewing in different directions at the same time.
+The benefit is that they only use one IP connection with multiple cameras in one small housing, they all view different directions at the same time.

 Consider Placing IP Cameras in the Following Areas

-Inventory and Storage Spaces — Putting cameras in where your most valuable stock exists is the best place to start.
-Loss prevention begins with deterrence and observation.
-With IP cameras and intrusion alarm monitoring from Alarm Detection Systems, you will receive alerts when someone enters a restricted area or is present at an unusual time.
-Our operators quickly communicate with the proper authorities when a security event occurs.
+Inventory and Storage Spaces — Putting cameras where your most important stock lives is the best place to start.
+With IP cameras and alarm monitoring from Alarm Detection Systems, you will get alerts when someone enters a restricted area or is present at an unusual time.
+Our operators will quickly alert the proper authorities when an event occurs.

-Building Entrances, Exits & Gates — Strategically placed cameras will allow you to keep track of who is entering and leaving your property, and whether they are allowed to be there.
-Auto-tracking is an advanced video feature that can sense the motion of a moving vehicle and track it inside the camera’s range of coverage.
-For example, if you want to see the license plates of all delivery vehicles, auto-tracking would only activate at entry and departure.
+Building Entrances, Exits & Gates — Placing cameras will help you know who is entering and leaving your property.
+Auto-tracking is a great video feature that can sense the motion of a moving vehicle and track it inside the camera’s range of coverage.
+For example, if you want to see the license plates of all delivery vehicles, auto-tracking would turn on when they come and go.

-Loading Docks — Surveillance of doors, loading docks, and building exteriors is an important part of a complete security plan.
-The task can be efficiently accomplished using tamper-resistant, dome cameras, with nighttime and high contrast capabilities.
-Cameras with megapixel functionality may cover bigger areas without losing quality.
-Digital zoom capabilities in modern IP cameras/recorders allow large area views to be blown up for better viewing.
+Loading Docks — Doors, loading docks, and outside of buildings are a big part of a good plan.
+This plan works best when using tamper-resistant, dome cameras, with nighttime and high contrast capabilities.
+Cameras with megapixel functions will cover bigger areas without losing quality.
+Zoom capabilities in modern IP cameras/recorders allow large area views to be better viewed.

-Secluded Areas — Parking lots, access roads behind buildings, and dumpster locations are critical areas to place security cameras.
-Aside from theft, these are areas where other security events historically take places such as accidents, acts of violence, and vandalism.
+Empty Areas — Parking lots, behind buildings, and dumpsters are good areas to place security cameras.
+Aside from theft, these are spots where other crimes usually happen such as acts of violence, vandalism, and even accidents.

-An ADS business security expert can help design an outdoor camera system that meets all your needs.
+An ADS security expert can help make an outdoor camera system that meets all your needs.

-Our team will specify the right products to create a reliable solution inside and outside of your business.
+Our team will find the right products that will best fit the needs of your business.

-Minimizing outdoor quality issues that come from bugs, weather, and moisture is another concern.
+Bugs, weather, and water are other issues to keep in mind.
 After installation, our technicians conduct proper cleaning and adjustments as part of your service contract.